Homemade Chalk Paint Dresser Makeover

 We removed the hardware, cleaned it off, and filled in the old hardware holes.

-I recently did a tutorial comparing the most popular ways to fill holes when replacing furniture hardware… I thought it was super interesting!
+I recently did a tutorial comparing the most popular ways of filling holes when replacing furniture hardware… I thought it was super interesting!

 The top had a lot of scratches, so I decided to sand it down and get all of those scratches out of it.
 I started with 100 grit sandpaper on my orbital sander to eat through the finish fast.